maireadmeagher/ICT-25/topic03-microsoft-excel/unit-4-1/talk-1-plan/week-8-plan.md

 # 03: Plan for Week 8

-List of topics to cover
+List of topics covered in week 8